Update – January 2021

 We are sorry to have to postpone the Khuner Young Artist Concerto Competition auditions in order to ensure the safety of our musicians and auditioners and comply with State guidelines during the COVID-19 pandemic.
-We hope to hold them in March 2021 for a June 2021 performance.
+We hope to hold the auditions in late October 2021 for a potential January 2022 performance.
 We will post an update as soon as it’s available, so check back here regularly and stay tuned and keep practicing!

 The Khuner Young Artist Concerto Competition, open to Bay Area string, woodwind, brass, harp and percussion players, has been a notable element in the Bay Area’s rich offering of opportunities for young musicians for over 30 years.
 Many gifted young musicians audition every year, seeking the exceptional opportunity to perform with a full symphony orchestra before a live and appreciative audience.
 The Competition Winner will gain the valuable experience of working with our Music Director, Eric Hansen, and will be featured on Prometheus Symphony’s website and in concert publicity, including KDFC and other listings.
 The Winner will receive a professional recording of the performance, a framed certificate, and a $200 award.
 Even the audition itself is a valuable educational experience for all who apply, as auditioning will be a significant aspect of aspiring musicians’ future careers.

 Each season, we are faced with the challenge of naming just one of the exceptionally talented auditioners as the Winner, who will join our panoply of amazing past winners, some of whom have been as young as 10.
 Go to Previous Winners to read about all of their careers as leading musicians throughout the U.S. and in Europe.